KKoovalsky/SmallRegister/README.md

 status_reg.get<fault::chg_fault>(); // ERROR: "Bitfield ID not found"
 ```

+The same goes for any other member function.

 When you want to set some configuration from scratch; for `REG 0x01H`, in the MP2695 IC:

 ![mp2695 Charge Control 1 register](docs/mp2695_charge_control_1_register.png)